BlackBearFTW/Personal-Security-Project/README.md

 Frontend is written in React.js (Typescript) it also uses Mantine.dev for the UI.

 Backend is written in ASP.NET 7 (Web Api) and uses MariaDB.

+## It doesn't stick to much design concepts and should not be taken as example, I was in a time rush so I only sticked to simple concepts.